 APRIL 10TH, 2017 |I have 7 weeks left.

-Humility is neither a strength nor a fault, rather a term I’ve come to know.
+I need humility.
+Neither a strength nor a fault of mine, it is a term I’ve come to know.
 Humbled by experience and graced with a community of thinkers & do-ers, I don’t see my situation any different than other aspiring production kids my age.

-At the end of a day, we’re all children running around on-site, putting together a string of musical acts, capturing a sense of ownership in a craft we fell for.
+At the end of a day, we’re all kids running around on-site, putting together a string of musical acts, finding our sense of ownership in a craft we fell for.

-The small act, small or large, reminds us, while we’re collecting our thoughts, no one else knows the satisfaction you are feeling in that very moment.
+The small act, small or large, reminds us, while we’re collecting our own successes.
 It’s personal.
-It is yours.
-So stay humble.
+It is ours.
+So, stay humble.

 - I fell further in love with love.
 The kind you don’t find in another person.